How Is A Wool Carpet Made?

 The first part of the process - naturally - is to get some sheep.

-Not all sheep have wool which is suitable for textiles, and even fewer breeds produce the coarse, hardy wool needed for carpets.
 The best breeds for this tend to be mountain sheep with thick, tough fleeces.
 Several of these are raised in Britain like the Herdwick, the Scottish Blackface, the Rough Fell and the South Wales Mountain - more about sheep (and what their wool is used for) can be found on the British Wool Marking Board Website.

 Lots of great carpet wool is produced in Britain - Brintons are proud to support British wool, and boast that 1 in 9 British fleeces go into their carpets!